 - Money market accounts are deposit accounts, not investments.
 Investments can involve unforeseen gains and losses.
 A money market account, on the other hand, has a predetermined interest rate.
 In other words, there’s no risk of losing money.

 - Money market accounts are typically insured.
-If the account is through a bank it is insured by the Federal Deposit Insurance Corp (FDIC), and if the account is through a credit union it is insured by the National Credit Union Administration (NCUA).
+If the account is through a bank it is insured by the Federal Deposit Insurance Corp (FDIC).
+If the account is through a credit union it is insured by the National Credit Union Administration (NCUA).
 The FDIC and NCUA insurances cover accounts up to $250,000 per depositor, per institution.
-With the backing of these reputable insurance administrations, you can trust that your money is in good hands.
+With the backing of these reputable insurance administrations, you can trust that your money is safe.

 The funds that you deposit into your money market account won’t be taxed.
 However, the interest you receive from those funds is taxable if it exceeds $10.